simononen/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 8-firstdelete script file to delete the file betty from /tmp/my\_first\_directory/betty
 - 9-firstdirdeletion script file to delete the directory /tmp/my\_first\_directory
 - 10-back script file that changes the working directory to the previous one
+- 11-lists script file that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format